OpenFn/docs/docs/deploy/core.md

 ## Introduction

 OpenFn/core is the FOSS ETL tool at the heart of the OpenFn platform.

-We are currently working on getting this into a state where it can be deployed as a completely free and open source Engine which automatically receives messages and executes OpenFn jobs, harnessing all the power of thousands of existing OpenFn jobs and language-packages.
+It is used by `platform`, `microservice`, _and_ `engine`.
+It creates an isolated Node VM, passes in `state`, an `expression`, and an `adaptor`, then runs the expression in this limited access Node VM.

 ## On DIY implementations using OpenFn/core